MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 # My Code

 My source code is available [here](https://github.com/MattFerraro/causticsEngineering).
-I am very new to programming in Julia so if you have suggestions for how to improve this code, please reach out or make a pull request!
+I am a novice at programming in Julia so if you have suggestions for how to improve this code, please reach out or make a pull request!

+**Caveats**: There are a lot of issues with my code.
+I confuse $x$ and $y$ in several places.
+I have extra negative signs that I inserted that make the code work but I don't know why.
+My units and notation are inconsistent throughout.
+The original paper suggests a better way of calculating loss but I didn't implement it because the naive way was easier, yet I rolled by own mesh utilities and Poisson solver because I enjoyed the challenge.

+In short: To me this code is a fun side project.
+If you want to build a business off of this code you should probably hire someone who knows how to program professionally in Julia.

 # Licensing

 I want as many people as possible to have access to this technique, so I've posted it under the MIT license.
-Please feel free to use this code for anything you want, free from any restrictions whatsoever.
+Please feel free to use this code for anything you want, including hobbyist, educational, and business uses.
 I only ask that if you make something, please show me!

 The cat in this post is named Mitski and she approves of you using her image as the new standard reference image for image processing papers.